A guide to studying Art Psychotherapy

 What does the interview entail?

-The interview is comprised of a group information session and group exercise, followed by an individual interview.
-You will have the opportunity to ask questions at various stages and we do our best to answer them so that you are as fully informed as possible to make your decision as to whether this training is right for you .
+The interview is comprised of a group information session, a group exercise/discussion, and an individual interview.
+You will have the opportunity to ask questions at various stages to the day and we do our best to answer them so that you are as fully informed as possible to thrive on the course.

 What is the structure of the course?